RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Expression space of impact
     - Question of whether sentencing court should consider and respond to the interests and concerns of  both the defendant and the victim.
     - Sentencing Act 1991 (Vic)
-      - members of the deceased’s family submit VIS providing details of impact loss or damage caused
+      - members of the deceased's family submit VIS providing details of impact loss or damage caused
         - Used to assist the court in determining sentence.
   - Three issues for Public in trial
     - the  contentious nature of the VISs